 What is the connection between IoT and Industry 4.0?

-Industry 4.0 is the term used for the latest industrial revolution (the fourth) has occurred and still developing in the industrial area.
-Since the first industrial revolution, there has been a focus technology that emerged the revolution.
-For the fourth industrial revolution, the standardisation of IoT emerged automated analysis and diagnosis, self-monitoring, improved communication between smart, especially industrial, devices.
+Industry 4.0 is the term used for the latest industrial revolution (the fourth) which has occurred and still developing in the industrial area.
+Since the first industrial revolution, there has been a focus technology.
+For the fourth industrial revolution, the standardisation of IoT emerged automated analysis and diagnosis, self-monitoring, and improved communication between smart, especially industrial, devices.

 Technological improvements follow each other.
 Advancements in other technologies allows new technologies to emerge or become more common.
 Hence, the IoT technology has become an essential part for many industries and daily lives of the people.
 Below you will find the corner stone happenings and technologies made IoT possible.

-Artificial Intelligence and machine learning platforms are handling huge amount of data, also known as “big data”.
-Consequently, the process of computing needed to be increased.
-The technologies are becoming more complex and this complexity requires faster, instant and secure computing.
+Computing power: Artificial Intelligence and machine learning platforms are handling huge amount of data, also known as “big data”.
+Consequently, the technologies are becoming more complex and this complexity requires faster, instant and secure computing.

 What are the benefits of IoT?

 Nowadays, IoT has transformed and it is not just a buzzword anymore.
 People are interacting with IoT in their daily lives, most of the time without noticing they are using this technology.
-From smart phones to smart devices, smart home applications to cars equipped with IoT technology.
+From smart phones to smart devices and smart home applications to cars, all equipped with IoT technology.
 It is undertaking many responsibilities that usually people were doing before.

 IoT technology is easily applicable to the renewable energy sector, since the latter is very agile and open for instant change.
 Over the past years, the renewable energy industry has been growing significantly and it is expected to continue growing throughout the next decade.
 The cover and impact of the renewable industry is increasing on a yearly basis and is expected continue.
-Besides real-time monitoring and management, improved cost efficiency, increased precise automation, higher security standards and better load management offered by IoT, it has a huge impact on the energy consumption levels and decreasing the carbon footprint.
+IoT offers real-time monitoring and management, improved cost efficiency, increased precise automation, higher security standards and better load management.
+In addition, it has a huge impact on the energy consumption levels and decreasing the carbon footprint.

 The Relationship Between Sensors and IoT

-In our previous article we explained what the sensors are and how they are functioning during data acquisition process’.
+In our previous article we explained what the sensors are and how they are functioning during data acquisition processes.

 Sensors possess a vital part for IoT processes.
-From the perspective of IoT, sensors, built-in as IoT components, are expected more than collecting external information and translating them into signals people or machines can understand.
-Special sensors for IoT are more complex and requires more stability.
+From the perspective of IoT, sensors, built-in as IoT components, are expected to do more than just collecting external information and translating them into signals people or machines can understand.
+Special sensors for IoT are more complex and require more stability.
 Multiple sensors are able to combine complex and vast information and match up for inferring conclusions.
-These conclusions can be about latent problems such as vibration sensors and temperature sensors data can be combined to predict future failures.
+These conclusions can be about latent problems such as vibration sensors, and temperature sensors data can be combined to predict future failures.
 Depending on the sensors, state-of-the-art sensors contains multiple functions in one device.

 To perform with maximum productivity, sensors should have the followings to be implemented successfully with IoT applications: